Government Affairs Monthly Update

 Jamie Howsley is a land use attorney practicing in Washington and Oregon.
 He has served as the BIA’s Government Affairs Director since 2011.
 You can reach Jamie directly via email or call 360.281.1123.

 The Government Affairs Committee meets on the second Monday of the month in the BIA office at 3:30 pm.

-September Government Affairs Update
+November Government Affairs Update

 November is the month that we take stock of the year, our lives and give thanks.
 One of the things I am most thankful for is working in an industry that puts roofs over people’s heads.
 But as I attended the Metro HBA’s economic forecast breakfast last week I was reminded about the headwinds that continue to face our industry, otherwise known as the four L’s: a lack of labor, a lack of land, lumber costs and lean lending practices from banks.
 Despite the tremendous rebound our industry has had, and despite it looking fairly rosy over the next few years, we continue to struggle with some of those systematically created issues.